Dennis Franz

 Dennis Franz Schlachta (/frɑːnz/; born October 28, 1944), known professionally as Dennis Franz, is an American retired actor best known for his role as NYPD Detective Andy Sipowicz in the ABC television series NYPD Blue (1993–2005), a role that earned him a Golden Globe Award, three Screen Actors Guild Awards and four Primetime Emmy Awards.
 He also portrayed two different characters on the similar NBC series Hill Street Blues (1983, 1985–1987) and its short-lived spinoff, Beverly Hills Buntz (1987–1988).

 Early life

-Franz was born October 28, 1944, in Maywood, Illinois, the son of German immigrants Eleanor (née Mueller), a postal worker, and Franz Ferdinand Schlachta, who was a baker and postal worker of German & Polish descent.
-He has two older sisters, Heidi Deigl (born 1935) and Marlene Schraut (born 1938).
+Franz was born October 28, 1944, in Maywood, Illinois, the son of German immigrants Eleanor (née Mueller), a postal worker from an Ashkenazi Jewish family, and Franz Ferdinand Schlachta, who was a baker and postal worker of German and Polish descent.
+He has two older sisters, Heidi Deigl (born 1935) and Marlene Schraut (born 1937).

 Franz is a 1962 graduate of Proviso East High School in Maywood.
 During his high school years, he was active in baseball, football and swimming.
 He attended Wilbur Wright College and Southern Illinois University Carbondale, graduating from the latter with a bachelor's degree in speech and theater in 1968.

-After graduating from college, Franz was drafted into the United States Army.
-He served eleven months with the 82nd Airborne Division and the 101st Airborne Division in Vietnam.
+After graduating from college, Franz was drafted into the U.S. Army.
+He served eleven months with the 82nd Airborne Division and the 101st Airborne Division in the Vietnam War.